MousaviLaleh/PeriodicTableDatabase/README.md

              7 | nonmetal  | 14.007000 |        -210.1 |        -195.8
              8 | nonmetal  | 15.999000 |          -218 |          -183
           1000 | metalloid |  1.000000 |            10 |           100

+### Read the instructions below and complete user stories to finish the project.